Clean Heat Grant - Now known as Boiler Upgrade Scheme 2022!

 The government, after its ten-point plan, is committed to implementing the Future Homes Standard in order to help new buildings to be low carbon and energy-efficient.
 The Clean Heat Grant has been unveiled further in the Heat and Buildings Strategy publication which laid out its plan under the Boiler Upgrade Scheme.
 The scheme which holds a funding of £450 million will run for 3 years starting April 2022, and will help households with £5000 government grants for installing low carbon technologies.

-The Clean Heat Grant is set to commence in April 2022 and there are high hopes for low carbon technologies going forward.
+The Boiler Upgrade Scheme has commenced from 1st April 2022 and there are high hopes for low carbon technologies going forward.
 The final scheme design will be confirmed later this year in the government response to the original consultation.
 If you are looking to install a heat pump, it is recommended to begin your research now and act quickly once the scheme launches.